It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 - Simplicity and ease of use: “Minimal configuration, immediate results,” claims the plugin’s homepage.
 We confirm.

 - Very responsive assistance (support).
-For the record, I personally had a response from Jean-Baptiste Marchand-Arvier, one of the co-founders of the plugin, explain how to configure the plugin properly.
+For the record, I personally had a response from Jean-Baptiste Marchand-Arvier, one of the co-founders of the plugin, to explain me how to configure the plugin properly.

 - Documentation.
 It's very clear, and addresses a wide range of subjects.
 To help you, WP Rocket also offers tutorial videos directly on the Dashboard of the plugin.